-A procedure that uses a pair of keys, a public key and a private key, for encryption and decryption, also known as an asymmetric algorithm.
-A user's public key is publicly available for others to use to send a message to the owner of the key.
+Public Key A procedure that uses a pair of keys, a public key and a private key, for public key is publicly available for others to use to send a message to the owner of the key.
 A user's private key is kept secret and is the only key that can decrypt messages sent encrypted by the user's public key.